Electronic publications and legal deposit

 How can I tell which electronic publications have been legally deposited?

-Look for the call number edeposit collection.
-In Trove this is under the Details tab in both the ebook and pdf viewers.
+Look for the call number National edeposit collection.
+In Trove this is displayed in the top right-hand corner in both the ebook and pdf viewers.

 What can I do with edeposit books that are available in Trove?

 You can read online or, if the download button is visible you can download a copy.
-All options are shown under the heading Access Conditions in the Details tab.
+All options are shown under the heading Access Conditions on the main page for the ebook.

 How do I navigate the ebooks?